APRIL 25, 2017

-After screenings at more than twenty film festivals in North America, South America, Europe and Asia, and theatrical screenings in more than forty U.S. cities, from New York to Honolulu, MIFUNE: THE LAST SAMURAI will be released in the U.S. on DVD and SVOD exclusive on Netflix on APRIL 25th.
+After screenings at more than twenty film festivals in North America, South America, Europe and Asia, and theatrical screenings in more than forty U.S. cities MIFUNE: THE LAST SAMURAI is now viewable in the U.S. on Netflix.
+It is available on DVD on Amazon and elsewhere.

 It will also be released digitally on iTunes, Vimeo, Google, Amazon, Vudu.